mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-6-Community.md_toc.md

         -   [Barriers and tensions associated with authenticity of audience - MOVE TO A CULTURAL SECTION?](#barriers-and-tensions-associated-with-authenticity-of-audience---move-to-a-cultural-section)
+            -   [Discussion on dimensions of authenticity and Process Drama](#discussion-on-dimensions-of-authenticity-and-process-drama)
     -   [DISCUSSION ON - Emerging cultural
         practices](#discussion-on---emerging-cultural-practices)
         -   [Introduced and emergent